 Dr. German earned her doctorate in Public Health/Community Health Education from the University of Texas Health Science Center in Houston, her master’s degree in Public Health/Community Health Education from the Des Moines University of Osteopathic Medicine, and her bachelor’s degree in Community Health Education from Dillard University.
 Her research interests are health disparities with a particular focus on understanding the influence of spirituality and psycho-social mechanisms important to maintaining predisposing risk behaviors among underserved and vulnerable populations, in particular, related to tobacco use, cancer screening adherence, and community-based participatory research.

 Tina Gill, MAIOC

 Gill was the first official coordinator of the Arkansas Cancer Coalition, which had its roots in the Arkansas Breast Cancer Coalition.
-She went on to a position with CDC as a field public health advisor to the Coalition and to other states, tribes and territories across the country.
+She went on to a position with CDC as a public health advisor to the AR Coalition and to other states, tribes and territories across the country.
 Gill feels that there is so much that we can do at the community level to fight cancer and it starts with providing a proper environment for the work.
 She believes that we all have gifts which we can and should contribute to make our work, home and play environments healthy for one another.
 If we don’t do it, well then who will?
-She is a cancer survivor who has three grandchildren and four step-grandchildren who live in New Jersey, Texas and Arkansas, and she works to see them as much as possible.
+She is a cancer survivor who has three grandchildren and five step-grandchildren who live in New Jersey, Texas and Arkansas, and she works to see them as much as possible.